anadynamics/ANA2/scripts/config.md

 ```
 sphere
 ```
  Read the input coordinates and write 'include_sphere.ANA' file with the requested pseudo sphere.
+Deprecated.
 ```
 cylinder
 ```
  Read the input coordinates and write 'include_cylinder.ANA' file with the requested pseudo cylinder.
+Deprecated.
 ```
 prism
 ```
  Read the input coordinates and write 'include_prism.ANA' file with the requested prism.
+Deprecated.

 ### Useful options for outlining the desired cavity with ANA Static
 ```
 included_residues
 ```
  Amino acids that line the desired cavity.
 Useful for discovering new cavities.
+Deprecated.
 ```
 minimum_number_of_vertices_to_include
 ```
  Minimum number of wall atoms of the included amino acids.
+Deprecated.
  * Default: **2**

 #### Clusters options